dgrammatiko/postcss-url-version/README.md

 ## Options
 There are 2 options, `version` and `variable`:
-- `version` could be a function or a string
+- `version`  a function that returns a string for the hash
 - `variable` could be a a string denoting the URLparam that will be used for the version

 eg: